duc996/cem_tools/README.md

 # CEM Tools
 Some tools for CEM Instruments devices.\
-I got got my hand on a CEM multimeter, a 9519BT.
+I got my hand on a CEM multimeter, a 9519BT.
 This respository is a collection of tools releated to it.

 # cem_logger
 BLE data logger